-- a detailed review of the Firm's history and current and projected financial position, including the construction of a financial forecast model for the next 5 years in respect of the Firm's business; - a review of the risks that face the business and the identification of measures which are being or could be put in place to mitigate these risks.
-Particular attention is paid to assessing whether increasing the levels of capital or liquid assets held by the Firm would provide substantive additional protection against these risks; - a review of the medium-term plans and strategy of the business and the impact this may have (if any) on the risk profile and financial projections of the business; - analysis of several extreme but plausible scenarios that the business could face, and their financial impact modelled to consider how the Firm's business (including its own funds and liquid assets) would be affected; and - documentation of the above (via the ICARA document) and its review by the Risk Committee, the IC and the Board of PGIML.
+- a detailed review of the Firm's history and current and projected financial position, including the construction of a financial forecast model for the next 5 years in respect of the Firm's business; - a review of the risks that face the business and the identification of measures which are being, or could be put in place, to mitigate these risks.
+Particular attention has been paid to assessing whether increasing the levels of capital or liquid assets held by the Firm would provide substantive additional protection against these risks; - a review of the medium-term plans and strategy of the business and the impact this may have (if any) on the risk profile and financial projections of the business; - analysis of a number of possible scenarios that the business could face and their financial impact modelled to consider how the Firm's business (including its own funds and liquid assets) would be affected; and - documentation of the above (via the ICARA Document) and its review by the IC and the Board.

-The ICARA Process operates over the PGIM UK/EU Group of companies and a single ICARA document represents all UK regulated entities and the PGIM UK/EU Group.
+The ICARA process operates over the PGIM UK/EU Group of companies and a single ICARA document represents all UK regulated entities and the PGIM UK/EU Group.
 Risk assessments and analysis are performed at group level and appropriately apportioned to represent each regulated entity, or where risk is specific to legal entities, this is assessed at the legal entity level and aggregated up for the PGIM UK/EU Group view.

 Own funds and liquid asset thresholds are determined and monitored at regulated entity levels.
-Separate wind down plans exist for PGIML, each regulated entity and the PGIM UK Group.
+Separate wind down plans exist for each UK regulated entity (including PGIMPALT) and the PGIM UK Group.